Smart Green: Your Garden on the Palm of the Hand

 • Phytosanitary diagnostic system: Detects 230+ pathologies with treatment recommendations.

-• Digital field notebook: Record growth with temporal photographic comparisons.
+• Digital field notebook: Records growth with temporal photographic comparisons.

 • Botanical social network: Connection with specialists for personalized consultations.